Skip to content

 idyesCollision-resistant message identifier.

-channelyesLogical namechannel.
-Must match AGH channel grammar.
+channelyesLogical channel name.
+Must match the AGH channel grammar.

 fromyesClaimed sender peer ID.

-todirected messagesTarget peer ID for directed work.
+todirected messagesTarget peer ID for directed messages.

 reply_tooptionalMessage ID being answered.